masbicudo/Windows-11-Scripts/readme.md

   - VS Code
   - GitExtensions
   - WinMerge
+- File synchronization tools
+  - SyncTrayzor + SyncThing
+  - GoogleDrive
+- Messaging tools
+  - WhatsApp
+  - Telegram
+  - Discord
+  - Teams

 ## Clone My Projects

 This is used to clone my projects into D:\Projects directory.
-If some project is already cloned then it will be skipped.
+If some project is already cloned then it will be updated.

+The Projects folder is synchronized with other computers using SyncTrayzor + SyncThing.
+It is advisable to first setup these tools and the synchronization before cloning or updating projects with this script.